 She graduated with an MFA in Cinematic Arts from the University of Southern California and holds a BA in Psychology from the University of Pennsylvania.
 Her work has won awards worldwide, including at Sundance and the Emmys, and she is a proud member of American Cinema Editors.

-At the start of her career, Monique worked with artist Judy Chicago on a retrospective of Atmospheres for her 2002 American museum tour and with filmmaker Peter Forgacs on his Getty Center installation, The Danube Exodus.
-A Cameroonian short narrative she edited, Mboutoukou, won the Jury Prize at South By Southwest and at over a dozen film festivals worldwide.
+At the start of her career, Monique edited a Cameroonian film, Mboutoukou, which won the Jury Prize at South By Southwest and at over a dozen film festivals worldwide.
 In 2006, The Wraith of Cobble Hill, which Monique produced and co-edited, won the Jury Prize in Short Filmmaking at the Sundance Film Festival and was shortlisted for the Academy Awards.
 The following year she edited The Legend of Pancho Barnes and the Happy Bottom Riding Club, featuring Kathy Bates, which won the Emmy Award for Best Historical Film, and several audience and best feature doc awards.

-In addition to RAISE HELL (Sundance, 2019), her more recent work includes Sundance’s Film Forward selection The Light In Her Eyes (POV, 2012), Limited Partnership (Winner 2015 IDA Humanitas Award; Independent Lens), CITY 40 (2017 Emmy Nominee for Best Investigative Documentary; Hot Docs and Sheffield Grandy Jury Prize Nominee), Abortion: Stories Women Tell (HBO Documentary Films; 2018 Emmy Nominee for Best Social Issue Documentary), Served Like a Girl (SXSW, 2017), The American Meme (Tribeca and Hot Docs, 2018; Netflix), Mr. Toilet: The World’s #2 Man (Hot Docs), and Stars and Strife (Starz, 2020).
+Some of Monique's other work includes Sundance’s Film Forward selection The Light In Her Eyes (POV, 2012), Limited Partnership (Winner 2015 IDA Humanitas Award; Independent Lens), CITY 40 (2017 Emmy Nominee for Best Investigative Documentary; Hot Docs and Sheffield Grandy Jury Prize Nominee), Abortion: Stories Women Tell (HBO Documentary Films; 2018 Emmy Nominee for Best Social Issue Documentary), Served Like a Girl (SXSW, 2017), and The American Meme (Tribeca and Hot Docs, 2018; Netflix).